kellybirr/linkerd2-guide/README.md

 *NOTE: You are going to get a warning that the `linkerd` namespace already exists outside of `kubectl apply`.
 This is expected and can be safely ignored.*

 ### 8) Verify your Linkerd installation
 As before, this step can be skipped, if you like to live on the edge.
-We're going use the build-in check feature of Linkerd CLI.
+We're going use the built-in check feature of Linkerd CLI.

 *Give the previous command 1-2 minutes, to install and start the Linkerd workloads, before trying to verify.*